buptlishantao/xbob.paper.tpami2013/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The PCA projected LBP histogram features considered for the PLDA system
-were also used in combination with the Fisher's LDA classification
+were also used in combination with the Fisher's Linear Discriminant
-technique (commonly called Fisherfaces in the face recognition
+Analysis (LDA) classification technique (commonly called Fisherfaces
-literature).
+in the face recognition literature).

 This involves three different steps:
   1. LDA subspace training